Fair Value Measurements (Notes)

 |9 Months Ended|

 |Fair Value Measurements||

 Fair value is defined by ASC 820, Fair Value Measurements and Disclosures (ASC 820), as the price that would be received upon selling an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 ASC 820 establishes a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy requires entities to maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three levels of inputs used to measure fair value are as follows:

 The Company’s money market funds are measured using Level 1 inputs.
-The contingent consideration described in Note 9 is measured using Level 3 inputs.

 The fair value of the money market funds approximates their carrying amounts due to the short-term nature of these financial assets.